cf73/humanity/content/collections/articles/peace-gatherings.md

     content:
       -
         type: text
-        text: '“Never give in!
+        text: "“Never give in!
 Never give in!
-Never, never, never, never- in nothing great or small, large or petty – never give in, except to convictions of honour and good sense.”'
+Never, never, never, never- in nothing great or small, large or petty – never give in, except to convictions of honour and good sense.”     ~\_\_"
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: "~\_\_"
       -
         type: text
         marks: